-- (a) First 6 weeks 90% pay; - (b) Next 12 weeks of absence 50% pay in addition to SMP (the total payment will not exceed full pay). - 12.3 An employee will become entitled to receive Enhanced Maternity Pay after 12 months' continuous service. - 12.4 A condition of entitlement to maternity pay support is that the employee must return to work after the maternity leave for a period of at least 13 weeks.
-If the employee does not do so, the Trust is entitled to recover part of the maternity pay paid to the employee. - 12.5 If an employee was working full-time prior to maternity leave, they are required to complete the equivalent of 13 weeks' full-time service on their return to work.
+- (a) First 6 weeks 90% pay; - (b) Next 12 weeks of absence 50% pay in addition to SMP (the total payment will not exceed full pay). - 12.3 A condition of entitlement to maternity pay support is that the employee must return to work after the maternity leave for a period of at least 13 weeks.
+If the employee does not do so, the Trust is entitled to recover part of the maternity pay paid to the employee. - 12.4 If an employee was working full-time prior to maternity leave, they are required to complete the equivalent of 13 weeks' full-time service on their return to work.
 If they were working part-time prior to maternity leave, they are required to complete the equivalent of 13 weeks' service on that part-time basis.
 Where an employee moves to part-time work or part-time work on a different basis, following their return, they are allowed to complete the equivalent of those periods on their new part-time basis.
-School holidays and half-terms can be included, together with any subsequent periods of sick leave. - 12.6 Failing to return for the necessary period will mean that the Trust has the discretion to claw back the employee's maternity pay in so far as it exceeds the amount payable as SMP.
+School holidays and half-terms can be included, together with any subsequent periods of sick leave. - 12.5 Failing to return for the necessary period will mean that the Trust has the discretion to claw back the employee's maternity pay in so far as it exceeds the amount payable as SMP.
 The employee may, however, keep the first 6 weeks' payment and will not have to refund any payments of SMP throughout the period of leave taken.